abetkin/webtypes/docs/api-guide/requests-and-responses.md

     }
 ```

-API Star allows you to dynamically inject various other information about the
+webtypes allows you to dynamically inject various other information about the
 incoming request into your views using type annotation.

 ```python